 Here’s the easiest tip of them all: stop getting paper receipts and store everything digitally.
 Then, all you need is software to collect everything in one place, which many of them will automatically file all receipts and invoices accordingly.
 And with the technology evolving all of the time, most of the better platforms are AI-driven, which means they learn and evolve the more they interact with your business.

 So the next time you make a purchase and start to put that receipt in your wallet to deal with later, take a moment to snap a photo instead.
 Many solutions will allow you to do that directly in the app so that the photo is automatically linked to the transaction.

 If you don’t set strict boundaries between your personal and professional finances, the cleanup process was likely pretty hairy.
 A simple solution in the future is to make sure you have a separate account for business matters.
 Don’t think that because you own the business you have access to business funds for personal matters.

 Instead, make sure to pay yourself from your business account through a “draw,” which can be done by bank transfer, check, or cash withdrawal.
 Set strict boundaries between your business and personal finances, and you’ll thank yourself later.

-Consider Professional Bookkeeping Services
+Upgrade to Professional Bookkeeping Services

-Finally, consider whether your time is better spent on other areas of your business.
+Consider whether your time is better spent on other areas of your business.
 Be honest with yourself about why you fell behind in the first place.
 Whether you need an in-house bookkeeper to help you, outsourced bookkeeping services, or a software solution that can organize your information and take some of the burden off you, explore your options and do some research.

 One thing is certain: your books need to be accurate.
 The IRS is pretty adamant about that fact.
 So if you don’t have the bandwidth to manage the books yourself, it may be time to call in some backup.
 For more information on accounting best practices and options, check out our blog.